azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 Threat Modeling becomes an important part of *Continuous Security* and especially around *Planning and Development* of Secure Software.
 More about DevSecOps can be read [here](https://www.microsoft.com/en-us/security/business/security-101/what-is-devsecops)

 For many years as Product Owner I've been using the *OWASP Threat Modeling Project* as blueprint for the Threat Modeling process.
-It provides a structured way to identify and document threats in software systems.
+It provides a structured way to identify threats, get common understanding of the risks and later fix those findings in our Software system.
 Let’s first look into what *OWASP Threat Modeling Project* delivers and it's leverages the *STRIDE Model* for discovering these potential threats.

 # Useful Threat Modeling Resources